-Janet has almost 30 years experience of developing, managing and delivering advice services.
-She has been with Citizens Advice for 17 years, initially as the Manager of Lowestoft, she became District Manager of Citizens Advice North East Suffolk when the offices across Waveney merged in 2006.
+Janet has more than thirty years experience of developing, managing and delivering advice services.
+She has been with Citizens Advice for twenty years, initially as the Manager of Lowestoft, she became District Manager of Citizens Advice North East Suffolk when the offices across Waveney merged in 2006.
 Janet was a lay member of Social Security and as a practitioner she won two test cases in the Court of Appeal on behalf of students.

 An innovative thinker, Janet initiated the development of a housing damage deposit scheme with the Norfolk & Norwich Landlords Association which ultimately led to the enshrinement of the Damage Deposit Bonding Scheme in law.

 Janet is also a qualified teacher of adults and has taught Law at GCSE, AS Level and Access to Law.

 She has served on a number of Charity Trustee Boards over the years including Norwich & District Legal Services Committee, Norwich International Club and Waveney Community Forum.

 Shelley has worked at Citizens Advice since 2002 initially volunteering as an Adviser, then progressing to a staff Benefit Caseworker and Superviser role and latterly in a deputy management position.
 On a daily basis she oversees both employed staff and volunteers, ensuring high standards of advice are delivered across the range of issues.

 A keen advocate of social justice, Shelley has a strong personal interest in the policy work undertaken by Citizens Advice contributing both to national and local campaigns to bring about positive change.